 After spending a week or so in Sikkim exploring Jorethang, Pelling, Gangtok, and a few days in Siliguri, we reached Jaldapara National Park.
 We wanted to stay at the Hollong forest lodge but it is a lodge highly in demand.
 We could only get one night there and we stayed at Jaldapara Lodge which is right on the main road that goes through Jaldapara.

 Our rendezvous with Dooars started with an interpretation center that acquainted us with what we should expect in the jungles.
 Now Dooars is a huge Elephant corridor, so we expected elephants to be there.
 Rhinoceros are also found in abundance as are bison and deer.
 Walking through the simple interpretation center gave us an orientation of the jungle.

 Jeep Safari at Jaldapara National Park, Madarihat Gate

 We took a couple of Safaris into the jungle from Jaldapara Lodge – we could only see a couple of Rhino – from a great distance.
-They were hidden behind the tall grass and we had to climb the watch towers to spot them.
+They were hidden behind the tall grass and we had to climb the watchtowers to spot them.
 The elephants decided to give us a miss on both safaris.
 We did meet a domesticated elephant of the forest department who certainly was not in a mood to entertain us.
 There were birds all around, but our guide just did not get our urge to photograph the birds.
 I remember the perfectly poised Peacock, which the guide thought too common to stop for.
-As it happens, guides are only focussed on showing you the big animals.
-Rest of the forest can be ignored.
+As it happens, guides are only focused on showing you the big animals.
+The rest of the forest can be ignored.